Support the news

 The goal is to have a digital source of death preferences online so that it's easy to share, adjust and revisit over time, Chen says.
 It's clearly tailored for the user who is comfortable curating his or her life online, or for a young person to use as a way to help an aging parent.
 "One of our most common complaints is, 'I want to talk to my parent about this but I'm meeting resistance,' " Chen says.

 Adds Zhang: "It's on almost everyone's to do list but it almost never get done."

 Cake is now in beta testing, with a number of customers, including insurers Liberty Mutual, Blue Cross and Harvard Pilgrim, which is currently offering a version of the program to about 1,000 of its employees.
-Chen said under an agreement with the city of Boston and its unions, Cake will be available to 17,000 city employees later this month.
+Chen said under an agreement with the city of Boston and its unions, Cake will be available to about 18,000 city employees later this month.

 At a recent Digital Health Innovation Showcase in Wellesley, Harvard Pilgrim's chief of innovation, Rick Weisblatt, spoke about Cake's appeal.
 "It's a very low stress way for people to do this kind of planning," he said.

 The most relevant questions for the insurer relate to actual end-of-life medical care, he said, for instance: "Have you thought about who and how decisions would be made for you if you were on life support?"

 So why does it make sense for Harvard Pilgrim to support Cake?
 "A huge amount of expense goes into the last six months of life," Weisblatt said, "and we are trying to promote new approaches to palliative care."